 You’ll get creative and find a spot.
 The important part is to make sure that you store them where it is cool and dry.
 You don’t want heat or moisture affecting your harvest.

 It needs to be mentioned, that where ever you store your apples that they need not be near potatoes.
 The reason is that as you store potatoes, they emit a gas.
 This gas is harmless for us to breathe, but it will spoil your apple harvest.

 So when storing your apples, be sure to keep this in mind.

-So depending upon the size of your root cellar, it could go either way.
-Either remain on the safe side and don’t store them in the same root cellar, or try it out and see what your own personal results are.
+Depending upon the size of your root cellar, it could go either way.
+Either remain on the safe side and don’t store them in the same root cellar or try it out and see what your own personal results are.

 6. Preserve Them